A Tale of a Tub: Authorial background

 The entire discussion in England was over by 1696, and yet it seems to have fired Swift's imagination.
 Swift saw in the opposing camps of Ancients and Moderns a shorthand of two general ways of looking at the world (see the historical background, below, for some of the senses in which "new men" and "ancients" might be understood).
 The Tale of a Tub attacks all who praise modernity over classical learning.
 Temple had done as much, but Swift, unlike Temple, has no praise for the classical world, either.
 There is no normative value in Rome, no lost English glen, no hearth ember to be invoked against the hubris of modern scientism.
 Some critics have seen in Swift's reluctance to praise mankind in any age proof of his misanthropy, and others have detected in it an overarching hatred of pride.
 At the same time, the Tale revived the Quarrel of Ancients and Moderns at least enough to prompt Wotton to come out with a new edition of his pamphlet attacking Temple, and he appended to it an essay against the author of A Tale of a Tub.
 Swift was able to cut pieces from Wotton's "Answer" to include in the fifth edition of the Tale as "Notes" at the bottom of the page.
 Swift's satire also gave something of a framework for other satirists in the Scriblerian circle, and Modern vs. Ancient is picked up as one distinction between political and cultural forces.

 If Swift hoped that the Tale of a Tub would win him a living, he would have been disappointed.
 Swift himself believed that the book cost him any chance of high position within the church.
 It is most likely, though, that Swift was not seeking a clerical position with the Tale.
 Instead, it was probably meant to establish him as a literary and political figure and to strike out a set of positions that would win the notice of influential men.
 This it did.
 As a consequence of this work, and his activity in Church causes, Swift became a familiar of Robert Harley, future Earl of Oxford, and Henry St. John, the future Viscount Bolingbroke.
 When the Tories gained the government in 1710, Swift was rewarded for his work.
-By 1713–14, however, the Tory government had fallen, and Swift was made Dean of St. Patrick's Cathedral, Dublin—an appointment he considered an exile.
+By 1713–14, however, the Tory government had fallen, and Swift was made Dean of Saint Patrick's Cathedral, Dublin—an appointment he considered an exile.